MarioGuCBMR/MR_smoking_abdominal_adiposity/README.md

-# Estimating the causal relationship between smoking and abdominal adiposity using Mendelian randomization
+# Estimating the causal association between smoking and abdominal adiposity using comprehensive Mendelian randomization methods

 This repository contains the contain to reproduce the MR analysis to assess the associations between smoking and fat distribution.
+The publication can be found in:

 ## Software used in the analysis: